ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-02-14-tagalog-gold-standard.md

 However, I'm the only annotator.
 Hence, the annotations produced in v1.0 of `tl_tlunified_gold` are **not ready** for production.
 Therefore, using Reiter's framework, my annotations are still in the pre-pilot phase.
-Therefore, getting multiple annotations and developing an inter-annotator agreement for several iterations is the ideal case.
+Getting multiple annotations and developing an inter-annotator agreement for several iterations is the ideal case.